 The first step in the process requires that students provide information from which the College can determine whether the student is a person with a disability within the scope of this policy.
 Such certification is a prerequisite to the reasonable accommodation dialogue described in section I.A.2. below.
-Students seeking certification must fill out a Special Needs Identification Form and provide the information and documentation requested on the form.
+Students seeking certification must fill out an Accommodation Request Form and provide the information and documentation requested on the form.
 The form requests, among other things: